-We’re sure that COVID-19 responses were not on your baby shower hosting to-do lists.
+We were all hoping that the beginning of 2021 would’ve brought the end of Covid-19!
 You, your friends and, most importantly, the mom-to-be have probably had this baby shower on the calendar for months, looking forward to the day of gathering together to celebrate this new little one.
-And now you’re sending out cancellation messages or trying to figure out if there’s time to postpone.
+And now with cases on the rise you’re trying to figure out if should get together to celebrate.
 It’s sad and it shouldn’t have to be this way, but we’ve got a few ideas for continuing on with your original celebration…in a little more socially distant way.

 Want to keep the original baby shower date?
 Still celebrate as best you can with friends and family, near and far?
 Have no fear, party planners, we’ve got a few ways the party can still go on!